FriendzoneGuardian/HRManagementSys/README.md

 ## Overview

-Project Horus is a modernized Human Resource Management System (HRMS) designed to demonstrate an academically grounded yet forward‑oriented system architecture.
-Unlike production-grade corporate HR suites, Project Horus focuses on modularity, clarity, and demonstrability — allowing instructors to easily evaluate the system’s structure, logic, and technical implementation.
+Project Horus is a modernized Recruitment Management System (RMS) designed to demonstrate an academically grounded yet forward‑oriented system architecture.
+Unlike production-grade corporate HR suites, Project Horus focuses on the hiring lifecycle, modularity, clarity, and demonstrability — allowing instructors to easily evaluate the system’s structure, logic, and technical implementation.

 This project is fully **independent** and not part of SwiftSynapse Labs or SwiftGrade.